- Organizational References

 period — Use only one space after a period.
 If you’re the sentimental type, feel free to collect your extra spaces in a blank document.

 quotation mark — Commas and periods go inside quotation marks.
 Question and exclamation marks go outside the quotes, unless it is part of the quoted phrase.
 Examples: Caesar said, “Et tu, Brute?”
 Did you know that Steve Roling always said, “Pour water warmly”?
 To avoid the accidental hilarity and insincerity of unnecessary quotation marks, use italics to add emphasis to a word instead of quotation marks.
 If formatting is unavailable, quotation marks are acceptable.

-Avoid acronyms specific to Health Forward whenever possible in writing and in public speaking (Health Forward is of course acceptable).
+Avoid acronyms specific to Health Forward whenever possible in writing and in public speaking.
 In writing, use of acronyms creates paragraphs of alphabet soup: Health Forward awarded its 2018 HC FDGs in June.
 Health Forward’s TOC will better illustrate our grantmaking story.